bridgeshayes/vscode-battle-arena/README.md

 1. Open VS Code
 2. Select the Battle Arena dropdown in the Explorer tab
-3. Select your preferred characters from the dropdown menus
-4. Watch the epic battle unfold!
+3. Watch the epic battle unfold!

 Characters will move around naturally and engage in combat when they get within range.
 Each fight has a cooldown period to ensure varied and interesting battles.